 A major in allied health will prepare for your careers in which the following abilities are important:

-What Can You Do With an Allied Health Major?
+What Can You Do With a Allied Health Professions Major?

 Below is a list of occupations associated with allied health: